“Create tapas and you create joy!” the Dude of Food

 The choice turned out to be a good one and the black ink paella with fresh squeezed lemon was delicious.

 The Cheriff is a family run place, where mama is running the kitchen and papa is managing the finances.
-They are great and make awesome food.
+They are great people who make awesome food.
+Muchas gracias Mrs. and Mr. Cheriff.

-The Dude of Food thinks when in Barcelona you need to go here!
+The Dude of Food advises you to go here!

 Barcelona’s newest best, El Mar-Amor restaurant / bar.